SMAC-Group/course_intro_statistics/slides/chapter4_03.md

 # Create new variables using mutate

-You can use the function `mutate` to create new variables as function of existing variables.
+You can use the function `mutate` to create new variables as functions of existing variables.
 Here is an example using the `iris` dataset:

 ```r
 head(iris)